CT Angio - Upper Limb

 What is CT Angio - Upper Limb?

-Why is CT Angio - Upper Limb done?
+What is CT Angio - Upper Limb used for?

 - • To evaluate any physical trauma or injury to the upper limb • To evaluate any weak points in blood vessels or aneurysm • To check for blockages in blood vessels due to plaque deposition or blood clot formation • To detect the presence of any abnormal blood vessels • To diagnose the presence of any tumors (abnormal growth) and blood supply to tumors • To diagnose any congenital abnormalities of the circulatory system • To plan and to check the efficacy of treatments for blockages including stents and grafts